Thursday, June 20, 2024

 Larry and Petrina crossing a small stream

-I think the streams were running a bit higher than normal due to recent rains and snow melt.
+I think the streams were running higher than normal due to recent rains and snow melt.
 Burnt Lake was beautiful and included a spectacular view of Mt Hood from the southern side of the lake.

 View of Mt Hood from south side of Burnt Lake